INTERPOL-Innovation-Centre/GraphSense-Maltego-transform/README.md

 This set of tools is provided as-is with no guaranty of accuracy.
 Check the facts before building your case on the finding from this tool.

+*Prior to working on this repository and its contents, please make sure your agree to our [disclaimer](https://github.com/INTERPOL-Innovation-Centre/DISCLAIMER)*
+*This repository only contains the code, not the police data.
+Please do not store your TagPack(s) in this repository.*
+*Please let us know by opening an [Issue](https://github.com/INTERPOL-Innovation-Centre/GraphSense-Maltego-transform/issues) if you want to suggest a new feature or data source or find a bug.*

 ## Prerequisite

 Works with Python3